A number of political theories sought to “fix everything” but almost never managed to and only momentarily in the case of rare exceptions. Why?

 Take into account your current life and see for yourself.

 All creeds would be equally valid – Christian, Judaic, Buddhist, Muslim, Vedic, Atheist, Gnostic, Agnostic, Deist, Pagan or any other – if they helped us live a better life and didn’t get too upset once we committed our souls, after dying, into the life of Jesus Christ, our conscience somewhat less flayed by remorse.
-After this death, we would be perfectly free to choose Him and take His path to Heaven for the first time in our many lives.
+After this death, we would be perfectly free to choose Him and take His path to heaven for the first time in our many lives stripped of choice.

 Every preacher of cowardly lies, brutality, exclusion, compulsion, betrayal and damnation by our infinite, Loving God — that creature just refines suicidal weapon mentality devoid of faith, love and God.
 May God forgive him and may I find some way to ape God's mercy.